sdat2/sdat2.github.io/index.md

 ## Summary

 I recently graduated from my [PhD](https://sdat2.github.io/thesis/) at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics, funded through the @ai4er-cdt MRes+PhD program.
-I passed my viva in January 2026, subject to minor corrections, which were accepted in May 2026.
+I passed my viva in January 2026, subject to minor corrections, which were accepted in May 2026, and I graduated in July 2026.

 My thesis [*The Potential Height of Tropical Cyclone Storm Surges*](https://sdat2.github.io/thesis/) asked what the worst possible hurricane storm surge given a climate is, and how this could be useful for risk assessment and for testing the extreme extrapolation of deep learning surrogates.